Posts

 The vast array of fitness classes and workout options available today can be both exciting and, let’s face it, overwhelming.
 With so many styles to choose from, it can be difficult to know what workouts best suit our lifestyle and will benefit us most in the long run.

-In this blog, we’ll unpack the basics of two popular workouts, barre and strength training, discuss the unique benefits of each workout, and explain what workout is best for your fitness goals.
+In this blog, we’ll unpack the basics of a few popular workouts, barre and strength training, discuss the unique benefits of each workout, and explain what workout is best for your fitness goals.

 Understanding Barre vs. Strength Training